OWI with Serious Injury

 Iowa’s Laws on Operating a Vehicle While Intoxicated

 It’s a well-known fact that driving drunk in any U.S. state is illegal.
 Iowa follows this rule and states you’re guilty of operating a vehicle while intoxicated (OWI) if you do the following:

 - Operated a motor vehicle while:

 - Impaired by an alcoholic beverage, drug or combination of the two;

 - Having a blood alcohol concentration (BAC) of .08 or higher; or

-- Having any amount of a controlled substance presence in your system as proven by blood or urine analysis by lab testing
+- Having any amount of a controlled substance present in your system as proven by blood or urine analysis by lab testing

-Because law enforcement can utilize probable cause to arrest you, it’s important you don’t submit to chemical testing without some thought.
-It could be the best decision to refuse a breathalyzer, blood or urine test since it will provide the prosecution with scientific evidence of your intoxication.
+Because law enforcement can utilize probable cause to arrest you, you mustn’t submit to chemical testing without some thought.
+It could be the best decision to refuse a breathalyzer, blood, or urine test since it will provide the prosecution with scientific evidence of your intoxication.
 In the end, it may be the right decision to refuse and spend some time in jail, so the district attorney has little evidence to use against you at trial.